cherryamme/shellbook/README.md

 use iterfile mode to iter run your codechunk by a file.(gif)
 ![shellbook_codechunkiterfile_run](./assets/shellbook_codechunkiterfile_run.gif)

+#### Independent Shell Execution
+Control how your code chunks are executed with the `runInIndependentShell` setting:
+- **Enabled (default: false)**: Code chunks run in independent subshells using parentheses `()`, providing better environment isolation
+- **Disabled**: Code chunks run in the current shell using braces `{}`, allowing variable persistence

+You can configure this setting in VSCode settings under `shellbook.runInIndependentShell`.

 ### outliner
 check all your chunk in left panel.(gif)